Europe

 This chapter discusses the long-term tensions between Germany, Russia, Great Britain and France that led to World War I.

-Unification of Germany: Origins, Wars & Bismarck’s Role
+Unification of Germany: Origins, Wars, and Bismarck’s Role

 Germany was created from wars that unified various small kingdoms and two larger ones: Austria and Prussia.